Paul Richards (baseball): Managing and executive career

 The following year, Richards was hired as director of player personnel by the Atlanta Braves - returning to the city where he excelled as a minor league catcher and player-manager for the Southern Association's Atlanta Crackers from 1938 to 1942.
 By the end of the season, Richards was given the title of general manager of the Braves.
-Richards' six years at the helm of the Atlanta organization were in some ways his most successful in baseball.
+Richards's six years at the helm of the Atlanta organization were in some ways his most successful in baseball.
 He inherited a strong core of players including Henry Aaron, Joe Torre, Felipe Alou, and Rico Carty.
 He added several young pitchers and position players to the mix and converted knuckleballing reliever Phil Niekro into a successful starter.
 His 1969 Braves, skippered by his longtime protege Luman Harris, won the National League Western Division title, but that team was swept by the eventual world champion "Miracle Mets" in the first National League Championship Series ever played.
 The Braves failed to contend in 1970 and 1971 and, Richards was fired in the middle of the 1972 season, replaced by Eddie Robinson.

 In 1976, after three and a half years out of the game, Richards was hired by Bill Veeck to return to Chicago as manager of the White Sox.
 After a losing record, he retired from the field at the end of the season, but stayed in the game as a player personnel advisor with the White Sox, and the Texas Rangers.
-As a manager, he compiled a 923–901 record in 11 seasons (406-362 with Chicago, 517–539 with Baltimore).
+As a manager, he compiled a 923–901 record in 11 seasons (406–362 with Chicago, 517–539 with Baltimore).

 Richards was credited in helping Sherm Lollar become one of the best catchers in the major leagues and, he also helped Gus Triandos become a respectable catcher.
 He is known for designing the oversized catcher's mitt first used by Triandos to catch Hall of Fame knuckleball pitcher Hoyt Wilhelm.
 Despite his skills as a motivator, mentor and strategist of the game, Richards never was able to lead a team to a pennant.
 Sixteen of his players became major league managers.

-Richards died of a heart attack in Waxahachie, Texas at the age of 77.
+Richards died of a heart attack in Waxahachie, Texas, at the age of 77.
 In 1996, Richards was inducted into the Georgia Sports Hall of Fame.
 Paul Richards Park in Waxahachie has been named a Texas Historical Landmark.